How to Interrupt Politely

 How to approve someone’s interruption

-In case you are a person who is being interrupted, try to avoid an awkward moment.
+If you are the person being interrupted, try to avoid an awkward moment.
 Tell the interrupter that their comment is welcome and that you are not offended.
 You can use these phrases:

 • No problem!